« Baseball Season is Over. Goddamn Winter has Officially Come | 回到主頁面 | The Demise of Vinyl? Not Even Close »

 Vertov created a vivid portrait of the city of Moscow as a typical day went by.
 He focused on everyday experiences and successfully captured the vibration of a stupendous city.
 In addition to its artistic accomplishments, probably the most important part of its success is The Man with a Movie Camera unassumingly generates an optimistic attitude against the unwritten future.

-3. A paean of praise to the documentary cameraman and editor.
 In Erik Barnouw’s book, his thought about The Man with a Movie Camera is “We see the making of a film and at the same time the film that is being made”.
 It’s the precise explanation of the relationship between film itself, its cameraman and its audience.
 The cameraman we saw in this film is Vertov’s brother Mikhail Kaufman, who took its arduous mission by using complicated organized and technical operations.
 Besides, he invented several new pieces of apparatus for his camera and created lots of innovative special effects for making this provocative film.

 Charging the camera, Kaufman not just dealt with the technical stuff, but captured some really impressively poetic images and remarkable sequences.
 He was sensitively aware of the distinction that could be made by setting the camera in different locations, positions and angles.
 Sometimes he shot with a hidden camera without carrying the permission, so we could safely say Vertov’s thoughtful theory and Kaufman’s courageous execution made this film an undeniable classic.
 In addition to Kaufman’s conspicuous appearance throughout the film, its editor also appeared in some sequences, by these chances, this film made a modest tribute to its makers.

-4. A complex essay on the nature of film truth.
 The Man with a Movie Camera denied all rules set up by the previous filming standards.
 It renounced film studios, actors, scripts and sets, thus was completely separated from the conventional theater and literature.
 It created a never-seen-before cinematic language that challenged human eyes and broke all linkages between the existing constructions.
 It was so eager to bring its truth to audience, but simultaneously, via the overwhelming usages of montage and editing skills, it also built a dangerous fakery.

 There is a profound metaphor in The Man with a Movie Camera.
 Seemingly Vertov wanted people aware of the weakness of their eyes, so he used machine to record the daily details and reproduced them by cinematic methods.
 But it also makes us to ask a question: If what we see by our eyes isn’t the truth at all, why do we believe what we see by the camera?
 If the montage can easily manipulate the original footage, why can it be more real than the scene we just saw under its natural status?